zluo01/edex-ui/README.md

 ### Linux (Wayland)

-Due to Tauri use `webkitgtk` on linux, it consumes around 5% Total CPU which majorly caused by poor performance of the dependency.
+~~Due to Tauri use `webkitgtk` on linux, it consumes around 5% Total CPU which majorly caused by poor performance of the dependency.~~
+With latest performance improve, the total CPU is around 0.3% on my machine, while keeping the memory usage below 200mb on my machine.

 ## Screenshots